LipSurf/plugins/chrome-extension/README.md

 *Annyang is for developers to add voice commands to their own sites, not for controlling the whole browser https://ourcodeworld.com/articles/read/163/top-7-best-voice-commands-and-speech-recognition-related-javascript-libraries

+* Programming with voice, eye-tracking for mouse clicks: https://talonvoice.com/

 References